gaetbout/starknet-s-place/README.md

  + have a text explaining the game
  + uncompressed and compressed size? ==> not in the contract
  + Refactoring to use the extensibilty/proxy pattern of OZ  https://github.com/OpenZeppelin/cairo-contracts/blob/main/docs/Extensibility.md
+ + Should fix: https://github.com/gaetbout/starknet-s-place/commit/833eb472a3535156c9b4437cced962eecfaacda2 instead of ignore it

 ## 🌡️ Test